phrafsanjani/phrafsanjani.github.io/resources.md

 *A Course in Game Theory* by Thomas S. Ferguson,
 *The Dune Chronicles: Dune; Dune Messiah; Children of Dune; God Emperor of Dune; Heretics of Dune; Chapterhouse Dune* by Frank Herbert, *Six Math Essentials* by Terence Tao

-## Movies and TV Series

-You can find a list of movies and miniseries I've watched on [my Letterboxd account](https://letterboxd.com/phrafsanjani/), although I currently don't write reviews for screen media and just star them.
-Unlike books, movies and TV series are my way of escapism and simply enjoying the experience.

 ## Websites and Blogs